semanticarts/gist/doc/gistStyleGuide.md

 -----

 - gist OWL files are serialized in RDF/XML.
 - The serialization tool, `serialize.sh` (Mac/Linus) or `serialize.bat` (Windows), should be run before each commit in order to standardize formatting and eliminate noise in git diffs.
 It is recommended to automate this as a pre-commit hook.
+Details on this are available from the [EDM Council](https://wiki.edmcouncil.org/display/FIBORDFKIT/Installing+and+Using+the+EDMC+RDF+Serializer)

 Naming
 -----